-Late registration begins on the day after On-Time Registration ends and continues until the end of the first week of the semester.
-Students who register for their first class after On-Time Registration ends will automatically be charged a \$100 non-refundable late registration fee.
-The instructor's approval will be required to add a class during the first week of the semester if the course is online, has already met, or is full.
-After classes begin each semester, all registration activity must be processed in the Registrar's Office.
+Late registration begins two weeks prior to the beginning of the semester and continues until registration for the semester ends.
+Students who register for their first class during the late registration period will automatically be charged a \$100 non-refundable late registration fee.
+The instructor's approval will be required to add a class once a semester or term has begun.
+All registration activity must be processed in the Registrar's Office.

-Specific registration deadlines for each semester are available on the Calendar of Important Dates on the College website.
+Specific registration deadlines for each semester are available on the "Important Dates Chart" in the Calendar section of the College website.